pwaring/dns-sync-zone/README.md

 not endorsed by Mythic Beasts Ltd.

 This script operates by fetching all the existing zone records, deleting them and then adding those specified in a file.
-This effectively syncronises the nameserver zone with the one in the file.
+This effectively synchronises the nameserver zone with the one in the file.
 Both the deletions and additions are performed in a single transaction.